 - The speech should be substantive, meaningful and entertaining.

 - The topic should be relevant to graduates, but should also address the general audience.

-- Try to avoid bemoaning the world’s problems; instead speak of new goals and how the graduates will attain these goals.
+- Avoid bemoaning the world’s problems; instead speak of new goals and how the graduates will attain these goals.

-- Speech length should not exceed 4 minutes.
+- Speech length should not exceed five minutes.

 The complete Student Speaker Application, with the application cover sheet, must be submitted no later than noon Friday, Oct.
 16, to email@example.com.